 What you will need

-To remove the serpentine belt on a Mazda you will need to remove the passenger side wheel.
-In the front passenger wheel well you will see access panel held in place and needs to be removed.
+To remove the serpentine belt on a Mazda, you will need to remove the passenger side wheel.
+In the front passenger wheel well, you will see an access panel held in place and needs to be removed.

-- Park you Mazda on level ground.
+- Park your Mazda on level ground.
 Engage the parking brakes.

-- Allow your engine to cool down for at least 20 min.
+- Allow your engine to cool down for at least twenty minutes.

 - Open the hood of your Mazda.